pviojo/DEPRECATED-docker-nginx-php7/README.md

 * Nginx port can be changed in docker-compose.yml
 * Nginx configuration in docker/nginx/conf.d/default.conf
-* PHP configuration in docker/php-fpm/php.ini (or docker/php-fpm/php.ini-production)
+* PHP configuration in docker/php-fpm/php.ini (or docker/php-fpm/php.ini-production if you want to deploy in prod)

 It comes with some PHP extensions installed.
 See docker/php-fpm/Dockerfile for details